isdsucph/isds2022/src/content/page/readings.md

-## Session 13: Non-linear ML and applications
+## Session 13: Performance Metrics, Non-linear ML and Perspectives

 We give an overview of non-linear machine learning models and outline how machine learning tools can be applied in social science.